-Initiative: The City obtained authority to enact an ordinance that:

-- (1) creates an automatic lien that attaches to all real property immediately upon the imposition of all Nitro municipal fees respecting such property; - (2) authorizes Nitro to foreclose on said property, under applicable West Virginia law respecting foreclosure procedures, without the requirement of going to circuit court; - (3) requires closing agents, attorneys and others, to contact the City of Nitro prior to closing any real estate transaction involving real property within the City and that all such delinquent fees imposed on said property be paid in full from/at closing; and - (4) requires the transferee of real property located within the City to record the deed to the property with the clerk of the County in which the property is located, and that the deed be recorded within 12 months of the date the transfer occurs.
+Initiative: The City obtained authority to enact an ordinance that: (1) creates an automatic lien that attaches to all real property immediately upon the imposition of all Nitro municipal fees respecting such property; (2) authorizes Nitro to foreclose on said property, under applicable West Virginia law respecting foreclosure procedures, without the requirement of going to circuit court; (3) requires closing agents, attorneys and others, to contact the City of Nitro prior to closing any real estate transaction involving real property within the City and that all such delinquent fees imposed on said property be paid in full from/at closing; and (4) requires the transferee of real property located within the City to record the deed to the property with the clerk of the County in which the property is located, and that the deed be recorded_within 12 months of the date the transfer occurs.
+Was this non-tax initiative a part of your original plan application X or a plan amendment \square ?
 Has the ordinance(s) needed to implement this initiative been enacted?
-021.01.0 as the ordinance(s) needed to implement this initiative been enacted: X Yes □ No f yes, when was the ordinance enacted?
-2015 f no, please describe challenges faced in enacting the related ordinance(s) ).
+X Yes \Box No If yes, when was the ordinance enacted?
+2015 If no, please describe challenges faced in enacting the related ordinance(s).
+SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
+Municipal Service Fee collections initially increased, but have since leveled off at that higher level.
+The City Attorney is still in the process of drafting the notice to be sent to all closing agents, attorneys, and others who will be involved in closing transactions.
+However, there has been a positive response from those parties as the municipal service fee collection requirement has become known.
+FY 2018.
+The City currently has 34 liens on file for non-payment of the Municipal Service Fee.
+Additionally, the most recent review of the collections indicate that for the current calendar year, delinquent Municipal Service Fee collections have increased by an amount in excess of \$100,000.
+EV 2019 The City collected delinquent Municipal Service Fees in the amount of \$81,631,00